Chen-Ruan cohomology of M_{1,n} and \bar{M}_{1,n}: Introduction

-Note that the same result would hold verbatim if Chen--Ruan cohomology ring is substituted with stringy Chow ring, and $H^*$ is substituted with $A^*$.
-We advance a proposal for an Orbifold Tautological Ring for \mbun \space in Definition \ref{tautolo}, encoding essentially all the interesting Chen--Ruan products, and then we compute it in the subsequent paragraphs.
-This can be interpreted as both an extension of the Tautological Ring $R^*$ and of its image in cohomology $RH^*$.

-The final section is devoted to explicit examples and computations, in the cases with $1$, $2$, $3$ and $4$ marked points.
+The theory developed in this manuscript can be seen as an extension of the study of the cohomological properties of the moduli spaces of curves, initiated by Harer and Mumford (\cite{mumford}) in the eighties.
+The latter framework has produced important results in algebraic geometry, topology, mathematical and theoretical physics, representation theory and number theory.
+On the other hand, our results are the first steps towards the study and the understanding of more recent topics of investigation, such as the stringy topology and the Gromov-Witten theory of the moduli spaces of curves (see, for example, \cite{alr}).

 This paper is part of the PhD thesis \cite{paganitesi}, where the case of genus $g$ bigger than $1$ is also discussed.
-However, we think that the genus $1$ case can be conveniently described in a more explicit and elementary framework, mainly thanks to the fact that the automorphism groups of stable genus $1$ marked curves are all abelian (in fact, cyclic).
+However, we believe that the genus $1$ case can be conveniently described within a more explicit and elementary framework, mainly thanks to the fact that the automorphism groups of stable genus $1$ marked curves are cyclic.
+In general we make an effort to limit to a minimum the use of technicalities, whereas various aspects of the theory could be developed in bigger generality to produce higher genera results, see \cite{pagani2}, \cite{paganihyper} and \cite{paganitommasi}.